 2. Benchmark your customers by profit margin

 Now determine a benchmark within your customer group.
 What is the desired gross profit margin per product per customer?
+Once this is established you can automate the benchmark and set-up alerts, if the product falls below the benchmark then the sales people will receive and email advising them of the situation.

-You’ll need to develop sales strategies for different classes of customer which may include increasing prices for some customers.
+You can then develop sales strategies for different classes of customer which may include increasing prices for some customers.

 3. Reconsider discounts